Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 The train operation to Quetta has been temporarily suspended and will be restored after security clearance, Pakistan Railways reiterated.

-Quetta Railway Hospital’s Dr Hasan Naqil told reporters at the city’s railway station earlier today that 57 passengers had been shifted to the provincial capital after being rescued.
+Quetta Railways Hospital’s Dr Hasan Naqil told reporters at the city’s railway station earlier today that 57 passengers had been shifted to the provincial capital after being rescued.

 He added that 23 of them were residents of Balochistan’s Mach and Sibi districts and that a relief train was to depart for Mach after getting security clearance.

-“We do not have any information about the dead and the injured,” the doctor told reporters earlier today.
+“We do not have any information about the dead and the injured,” the doctor told reporters.
 He highlighted that the route where the train was stopped was a harsh terrain and “accessing it was difficult”.

 ‘God saved us’: Rescued people recall details of attack